LabeliaLabs/distributed-learning-contributivity/README.md

 Example: `partners_count: 4`

 `amounts_per_partner`: `[float]`
-Percentages of the original dataset each partner receives to mock a collaborative ML scenario where each partner provides data for the ML training.
+Fractions of the original dataset each partner receives to mock a collaborative ML scenario where each partner provides data for the ML training.
 Example: `amounts_per_partner: [0.3, 0.3, 0.1, 0.3]`

 `samples_split_option`: `random` or `stratified`